-The above strategies are embedded into senior management's Inclusion & Diversity objective to ensure the Group's leaders are held accountable to creating and shaping a culture of inclusion.
+The above strategies are embedded into senior management's Leadership objective to ensure the Group's leaders are held accountable to creating and shaping a culture of inclusion.

-A new mandatory training for all UK employees has been launched focusing on "Equality at MUFG".
-The training has been designed to enable employees to understand the importance of MUFG championing a fair and inclusive culture that provides equal opportunities for all and to support employees in being able to recognise discrimination and what to do about it.
+A dedicated Unconscious Bias training session was held for our EMEA Management Committee members in May 2020.
+As part of our commitment to embedding Unconscious Bias training for all employees, this training has now been included into our manager learning curriculum, with over 200 managers set to receive the training by March 2021.
+An all EMEA employee e-learning on Unconscious Bias is in development for launch in FY2021.
+In addition to Unconscious Bias, our mandatory e-learning for all UK employees on "Equality at MUFG" will be relaunched in March 2021.
+These trainings have been designed to enable employees to understand the importance of MUFG championing a fair and inclusive culture that provides equal opportunities for all and to support employees in being able to recognise discrimination and what to do about it.

-The five employee networks which are active across the EMEA region continue to focus on raising awareness.
-These are: Family Matters (all aspects of family, including carers), Pride Alliance (LGBT & Allies), Mosaic (Multiculturalism), Balance (Gender Diversity) and disABILITY WORKS (Disability, including Mental Health).
-A total of 55 network events have been held throughout EMEA during 2019.
+The Group now has six employee networks which are active across the EMEA region continue to focus on raising awareness.
+These are: Family Matters (all aspects of family, including carers), Pride Alliance (LGBT & Allies), Mosaic (Multiculturalism), Balance (Gender Diversity), disABILITY WORKS (Disability, including Mental Health) and our newly launched Social Mobility network (socio-economic background).
+MUFG was delighted to be recognised as a Top 75 employer in the UK Social Mobility Index for the first time in 2020.